DIY Walkie Talkie: A Complete Step-by-Step Guide

 A collection of RF output collections

 At this point, the signal from the mixer moves further to the output stage amplifier.
 You can get this amplifier by building with the LM386.
-Next, the audio signal gets amplified and moved to the speaker connected in the LM386 output.
-With this, you can easily listen to the message transmitting from the other end of the walkie talkie.

 The Button

-The DPDT button is essential when you’re building a walkie talkie.
 And it’s because the button’s position determines whether the circuit will function as a receiver or transmitter.
-In other words, the button works by connecting with the output from the RF input section.

-How Do You Use the Walkie Talkie Circuit?
+How Do You Use the Walkie-Talkie Circuit?

-So, here are the necessary steps to take to build a walkie talkie circuit;
+So, here are the necessary steps to take to build a walkie-talkie circuit;

 The first thing to do is to solder a 10K resistor and 10uF capacitor to the microphone.
-The resistor offers DC voltage and you transmit audio signals out of the walkie talkie, with the capacitor.

 Also, the 10K capacitor only transmits the voice signals and blocks DC signals that attempt to enter the transistor.